BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 Also, the operators `zipAll` as well as `combineAll` are left out.
 We will discuss `All` operators in a different chapter.

-Let's take a closer look to the used RxJs functions.
+Let's take a closer look at the used RxJs functions.
-We have 2 different types, operators and creators functions.
+We have 2 different types, operators, and creators functions.

 The operators of the listed functions always have the following signature:
 `(Observable<T>) => (Observable<R>) => Observable<[T, R]>`

-In version `7` of RxJS there was a refactoring.
+In version `7` of RxJS, there was a refactoring.
 The operator versions of `zip` and `combineLatest` got deprecated and the new operators `zipWith` and `combineLatestWith` got introduced.